Army Reserve leader recognizes Food Bank’s efforts during government furlough

-The U.S. Army Reserve’s 99th Readiness Division presented a certificate of appreciation to the Food Bank of South Jersey Feb.
-9 at the company’s headquarters in Pennsauken, N.J.
+PENNSAUKEN, N.J. – The U.S. Army Reserve’s 99th Readiness Division presented a certificate of appreciation to the Food Bank of South Jersey Feb.
+9 at the company’s headquarters here.

 The certificate recognized the Food Bank’s support of Soldiers, civilians and family members during the 43-day federal government shutdown in October-November 2025.

-Gerald Tieyah, Food Bank manager of volunteer services and community engagement, gives Brig.
-Gen. John D. Rhodes, 99th RD deputy commanding general, a tour of the Food Bank facilities.
-(U.S. Army photo by Mr. Sal Ottaviano, 99th RD Public Affairs)
+“We just want to relay our gratitude toward you and recognize your service,” explained Brig.
+Gen. John D. Rhodes, 99th RD deputy commanding general, who presented the certificate to Food Bank leadership.

 |Date Taken: